 Burgett agrees.
 “That’s the main thing I would love to see more of coming out of doing this research,” she explains.
-“Looking at the amount of life insurance you need less as a multiplier of your salary, but really recognizing the equal impact that both parents bring to the household regardless of what their salary is.”
+“Looking at the amount of life insurance you need less as a multiplier of your salary, but really recognizing the equal impact that both parents bring to the household regardless of what their” annual income is.

-To solve the life insurance gender gap, think of life insurance coverage as a way to cover a family’s financial needs rather than an individual’s income.
+To solve the life insurance gender gap, think of life insurance coverage as a way to cover a family’s financial needs rather than one person’s income.

-A life insurance calculator can help you determine what level of coverage you need to protect your family and cover similar financial responsibilities, such as shared debt from a mortgage, car loan or credit cards
+When buying life insurance, a life insurance calculator can help you determine what level of coverage you need to protect your family and cover similar financial responsibilities, such as shared debt from a mortgage, car loan or credit cards.

 This calculator even works if you are a stay-at-home parent.
 If you put your income at $0, for example, the Haven Life calculator wouldn’t assume you didn’t need any life insurance.
 “It would look at the number of children, how old your children are, does your spouse work, how much does your spouse earn,” Burgett explains, “to provide you with an estimation based on the financial obligations you have and what your family structure looks like.”